 There’s also less chance of sending out the wrong thing and having it returned.

-But if you allow customers to customise their order, then you have to manage bundles of different products.
+But if you allow customers to customise their orders, then you have to manage bundles of different products.
 That takes more time, effort, and money.
-You have to source more products, and cover the extra cost of bespoke orders.
+You have to source more products and cover the extra cost of bespoke orders.

 There’s also more chance of sending out wrong orders, which increases refunds and returns costs.

 However, the challenge is that customisation appeals to customers.
 It gives them more choice.
 More control.
 It draws in more subscribers.

 So you have to find a balance between customer appeal and cost to serve.
 Ideally, you offer the customer some choice, but not too much.

 As per our design psychology article, too much choice puts people off anyway.
 Recent research shows that 4 is about the optimal number when it comes to choices.
 This is how many information “chunks” most people can hold in their short-term memory.